northern-tester/conveyor/02 Ideas/Exercises_Ideas.md

 * Environments to step through - dev, int, test, pre-prod, prod.
 * Paper exercise - values of the users, risks of the application

-### Apply these principles to building a multi stage pipeline with Jenkins (The Rest)

-* Snippets of code - steps in the declarative style
-* Initial walkthrough to get a simple pipeline setup
-* Basics of Jenkins - agents, jobs, credentials, source control, branch of restful booker with a Jenkinsfile
-* Parallel vs Sequential steps - tests maybe able to run in parallel, security scans can take a little longer
-* Build a dev version, then run acceptance test
-* Intentionally break some tests, debug and fix - before workshop - get the attendees to fix them
-* Build something like UAT, then have a pause in your pipeline, exploratory testing
-* Security scanner step
-* If all good deploy to Prod